 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

-Declare cash of 10,000 Euros or more (or the equivalent in another currency) if you are travelling between the Netherlands and any non-European Union (EU) country.
+Declare cash of 10,000 Euros or more (or the equivalent in another currency) if you're travelling between the Netherlands and any non-European Union (EU) country.
 This includes notes and coins, money orders, cheques and travellers cheques.
-If you fail to declare your cash or give incorrect information on entry to, or exit from, the Netherlands, you will be fined.
-You do not need to declare cash if you are travelling to or from another EU country.
+If you fail to declare your cash or give incorrect information on entry to, or exit from, the Netherlands, you'll be fined.
+You don't need to declare cash if you're travelling to or from another EU country.

 Safety and security